Is not Kitsch just a style? Kitsch painters seem to just want to copy Odd Nerdrum.

-There is a pervasive view that Kitsch is a club or a “lodge society,” but many have been labeled as “kitsch” throughout the day, like Tchaikovsky, Sibelius, Kollwitz and Repin.
-Some even embraced kitsch, like Richard Strauss.
-The principles found in kitsch goes as far back as antiquity, and concerns the values that were cast out from Art.
-However “culty” that seems, “accidental kitsch” will clarify that it is not.
+There is a pervasive view that Kitsch is a club or a “lodge society” but many have been labeled “kitsch”: Tchaikovsky, Sibelius, Kollwitz and Repin – to name a few.
+Some even embraced Kitsch – like Richard Strauss.
+The principles found in Kitsch descent back to antiquity and concerns the values that were cast out of Art in the 19th and 20th century.
+However “culty” that seems – “accidental kitsch” will clarify that it is not.

-Ok, then kitsch is not a problem.
+Ok – then kitsch is not a problem – is it?

-Actually, the nazi’s favored many artists and Goebbels was a pro-modernist.
+Actually – the nazi’s favored many Artists and Goebbels was a pro-modernist.
 But this is an irrelevant question.
 Next.

 Why call it “kitsch?”
-We, the figurative painters are the true artists!
+We – the figurative painters are the true artists!